rtrisnoj/esp-idf/docs/en/api-guides/partition-tables.rst

   - ``phy`` (1) is for storing PHY initialisation data.
 This allows PHY to be configured per-device, instead of in firmware.

     - In the default configuration, the phy partition is not used and PHY initialisation data is compiled into the app itself.
 As such, this partition can be removed from the partition table to save space.
-    - To load PHY data from this partition, open the project configuration menu (``idf.py menuconfig``) and enable :ref:`CONFIG_ESP_PHY_INIT_DATA_IN_PARTITION` option.
+    - To load PHY data from this partition, open the project configuration menu (``idf.py menuconfig``) and enable {IDF_TARGET_ESP_PHY_REF} option.
 You will also need to flash your devices with phy init data as the esp-idf build system does not do this automatically.
   - ``nvs`` (2) is for the :doc:`Non-Volatile Storage (NVS) API <../api-reference/storage/nvs_flash>`.

     - NVS is used to store per-device PHY calibration data (different to initialisation data).